gizmore/pygdo/DOCS/09_DIFFERENCES.md

 - Ever wondered why composite primary keys are not supported but it would be such a blast?
   Well, in the GDO DBA, this is supported.
   But you cannot have a GDT_Object for a table with composite primary keys (yet).

+## JS and CSS assets Toolchain

+- There is an F5 toolchain which loads all JS and CSS from source, which means you can debug and play with Code nicely.

+- No Typescript support

+- There are modules that turn the F5 into a caching of compressed and obfuscated asset files.
+  Still F5 toolchain, but **all** assets are compiled into a single JS/CSS file.
+  It is not possible to request any .js and .css file from the gdo folder then.